TheEpicBlock/PolyMc/docs/api/item-polys.md

 At a basic level item polys take in the servers sided item and output one to be displayed on the client.
 The default item poly, the `CustomModelDataPoly`, works quite well in most cases.
 All of PolyMc's item polys are based on the `CustomModelDataPoly`.
 The biggest reason for making a custom item poly is to customize the resources that get stored for that poly.
+Keep in mind that, if you create a custom item poly, it should never modify the input itemstack directly.
+Use `copy()` instead.

 ## Example: changing the item used on the client
 ```java